 18. Repeated Testing of an already tested program, after modification, to discover any defects introduced or uncovered as a result of the changes in the software being tested or in another related or unrelated software component:

-19. What is component testing ?
+19. What is component testing?

 Component testing, also known as unit, module and program testing, searches for defects in, and verifies the functioning of software (e.g. modules, programs, objects, classes, etc.) that are separately testable.
-Component testing may be done in isolation from the rest of the system depend-ing on the context of the development life cycle and the system.
+Component testing may be done in isolation from the rest of the system depending on the context of the development life cycle and the system.
 Most often stubs and drivers are used to replace the missing software and simulate the interface between the software components in a simple manner.
 A stub is called from the software component to be tested; a driver calls a component to be tested.

-20. What is functional system testing ?
+20. What is functional system testing?

 22. In a REACTIVE approach to testing when would you expect the bulk of the test design work to be begun?

-After the software or system has been produced.
+The bulk of the test design work begun after the software or system has been produced.

 23. What are the different Methodologies in Agile Development Model?

-There are currently seven different Agile methodologies that I am aware of:
+There are currently seven different agile methodologies that I am aware of:

 - Extreme Programming (XP)